abdar7eem/The-War-on-Gaza---A-Humanitarian-Information-Management-System-/README.md

 # The-War-on-Gaza---A-Humanitarian-Information-Management-System-

-The project The War on Gaza - A Humanitarian Information Management System manages data about individuals and families affected by the war.
-It uses Java to organize information on martyrs, orphans, and survivors, enabling efficient data tracking and analysis.
-The system helps users add, update, and retrieve details about people and their families.
+The Java project titled The War on Gaza - A Humanitarian Information Management System aims to develop a system for managing and analyzing data related to individuals affected by the war in Gaza.
+It involves implementing a Java-based system to handle information about martyrs, orphans, survivors, and families.
+The project's primary purpose is to showcase the use of object-oriented programming (OOP) concepts, including classes, inheritance, and polymorphism.

+The system consists of multiple classes such as Person, Martyr, LivePerson, Family, and Manager, each representing different entities and functionalities.
+For instance, the Person class models a general individual, while Martyr and LivePerson are specialized classes derived from Person, demonstrating inheritance.
+The Family class manages family-related data, such as adding or removing members.
+The Manager class oversees system operations, including searching for individuals and calculating statistics on martyrs and orphans.

+Object-oriented concepts like inheritance allow the creation of specific entities (e.g., Martyr and LivePerson) from a more general Person class, while polymorphism enables the system to handle different object types uniformly.
+Encapsulation is demonstrated through the use of getter and setter methods to control access to class properties